ms-studio/minimalistic-event-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin (MEM or Minimalistic Event Manager) is intended for theme authors and developers, who want a simple, robust and flexible solution for managing event dates.
-The MEM plugin offers a clean interface that allows to add event dates (start dates, end dates, repeating dates) to posts (and to any custom post types).
+The MEM plugin offers a clean interface that allows to add event dates (start dates, end dates, repeating dates) to posts (and to any custom post type).

 == Description ==